1ed/composer-release-plugin/README.md

 There are some configuration options:
 ```
-use-prefix: use 'v' to prefix the release version number (default: false)
+use-prefix: use 'v' to prefix the release version number (default: true)
 release-branch: name of the branch where the releases originated from (default: master)
 ```
 These options can be set in the project's composer.json file, under the `extra.egabor-release` key, like: